veeneck/ryan.blog/content/blog/getting-started.md

 Overall, I love this workflow.
 Everytime I add a post, it takes three terminal commands to build the site and push it to both `dat://` and `http://`.
 Everything is fast, easy to debug locally, and well documented.
 To take it a step further, I'm excited by the idea of merging a pull request to instantly change a live blog.
 In comparison to this, a GUI feels slow and outdated.

 At the same, we need GUI's.
 By we, I mean the world.
 I was looking for modern static CMS GUI's and came across some interesting ideas.
 [Siteleaf](https://www.siteleaf.com) is beautiful, but I don't want something hosted.
 [Publii](ttps://getpublii.com) and [Grav](https://getgrav.org) run locally, but neither felt like it had the support that Hugo has.
 [NetlifyCMS](https://www.netlifycms.org) appears to be the most promising because it works with multiple static site generators including Hugo.
 It lacks features, but has active development.
 Keep an eye on the space -- this problem should be resolved soon.

-**Update**: Forestry exists!
-Steps:

-1. Link Forestry to GitHub account
-2. Make a GitHub pages repo
-3. In Forestry settings, publish to GitHub pages repo
-4. Sync GitHub pages repo to Netlify instead of original repo
-5. Pull from GitHub down to local machine and run dat .  in terminal

-Entire process is easier for non techies...a bit slower for tech.
-Cache seems to clear faster on Netlify than Github, but I didn't run official test.

-Question: Can a local .dat watch the website an update itself to avoid step 5?

-Go through process to setup admin page on my own domain.
-Turns out it is [very easy.](https://forestry.io/docs/editing/remote-admin/)